 Kübler-Ross's concepts arose from many hours of interviewing dying patients but her one size fits all theories have subsequently been criticised as being too neat for general application.
 However, at a time when talking to patients about cancer was thought of as taboo, she did promote the idea that giving the dying patient an opportunity to voice their emotions was a positive and helpful approach.

-The National Institute for Health and Clinical Excellence (NICE) has proposed a four-level model of professional psychological assessment and intervention.
+The National Institute for Health and Care Excellence (NICE) has proposed a four-level model of professional psychological assessment and intervention.

 The following issues need to be considered: